prafulthe85/Learn-React-with-Hitesh/GitReadme.md

   @import "tailwindcss";
   ```

-- Also add below in `eslint.config.js` file to remove red warning
+- Also add below in `eslint.config.js` file to remove red warning for unused variables

   ```css
   "no-unused-vars":"warn", ;